-Our museum is located in the original Manitoba Telephone Services (MTS) building located in downtown Brandon on 9th Street across from the old A.E.
-McKenzie Seeds building.
-We are surrounded by local history and are also home to the BJ Hales Natural History Collection in our taxidermy gallery.
+We are currently located in the original Manitoba Government Services (now known as BellMTS) building in downtown Brandon on 9th Street across from the historic A.E.
+McKenzie Seeds block.
+We are surrounded by local history and are also home to the B. J. Hales Natural History Collection, a taxidermy collection featuring Manitoba fauna.

 Dr. Sajjad Rao